HFLProgrammingClub/2048/README.md

-A 2048 engine, written in Java, for use in the HF-L programming club 2048 AI competition.
+A 2048 engine, written in Javalin, for use in the HF-L programming club 2048 AI competition.